rvd2pwipwip/odin-webpack-production/README.md

   devtool: 'source-map',
 });
 ```
+`webpack.prod.js`, sets mode to production which loads TerserPlugin.

+> Note the use of `merge()` calls in the environment-specific configurations to include our common configuration in `webpack.dev.js` and `webpack.prod.js`.

 ## Template repositories
 When creating a new repository on Github, there is an option near the top for a `Repository template`.